-In the Setup Recovery dropdown list, select Between two on-premises sites.
+In the dropdown list, select Between two on-premises Hyper-V sites.

-On the Quick Start page, click Download Provider to obtain the latest version of the Provider installation file.
+On the Quick Start page, in Prepare VMM servers, click Download Microsoft Azure Site Recovery Provider for installation on VMM servers to obtain the latest version of the Provider installation file.

 Run this file on the source and target VMM servers.

-On the Internet Connection page specify how the Provider running on the VMM server connects to the Internet.
-Click Next to use the default Internet connection settings configured on the server.
+On the Internet Connection page specify how the Provider running on the VMM server connects to the Internet. select Use default system proxy settings to use the default Internet connection settings configured on the server.